ben-bader/Innovex/README.md

 2. Browse events by category, location, or popularity.

-3. Click on an event to view details and join discussions.
+3. Click on an event to view details and buy ticket.

 4. Enjoy smooth animations and interactive UI elements.